bytedance/lightseq/lightseq/training/README.md

 ## Performance
 Detailed experimental results is available [here](../../docs/training/performance.md).
 Here are the experimental results on WMT14 English to German task.

-We train transformer models of different sizes on eight NVIDIA Tesla V100/NVIDIA Ampere A100 GPUs with data parallel and fp16 mixed precision.
+We train transformer models of different sizes on eight NVIDIA Tesla V100/NVIDIA Tesla A100 GPUs with data parallel and fp16 mixed precision.
 [Fairseq](https://github.com/pytorch/fairseq) with [Apex](https://github.com/NVIDIA/apex) is choosed as our baseline.

 ### Speedup for single training step